orbitalchicken/Roadmap/Triaged.md

 	font viewer:  4 font files (bold, Normal, Italic, bold-italic)...  choose them all and open in font viewer.
 They open in the same window.. with 4 install/back/info buttons i.imgur.com/EMbzh9v.png cups-pdf produces only a blank pdf page when I print to PDF
 	system-config-lvm: invoke-rc.d: unknown initscript, /etc/init.d/lvm2 not found.
+	When battery charges to 100% it displays 0% and sends the laptop to hibernate - fixed in upower 0.9.22-1ubuntu2 - https://bugs.launchpad.net/ubuntu/+source/upower/+bug/1240673